Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

-\paragraph{\underline{Lack of efficient, accurate, and verifiable certificate generation.}} In convex optimization, beyond identifying an accurate candidate solution, it is equally important to provide a termination certificate that verifies the solution's quality, specifically the optimality gap.
+\paragraph{\uline{Lack of efficient, accurate, and verifiable certificates.}} In convex optimization, beyond identifying an accurate candidate solution, it is equally important to provide a termination certificate that verifies the solution's quality, specifically the optimality gap.
 Such certificates are essential for early termination and for developing adaptive methods that perform in-situ adjustments to unknown problem parameters.
 In smooth optimization, the gradient norm is the standard choice for this purpose.
-However, in nonsmooth optimization, despite significant effort, existing approaches suffer from either computational intractability or limited accuracy.
-For instance, the gradient norm is no longer a reliable indicator of optimality, the (approximate) Moreau stationarity~\cite{moreau1965proximite,davis2018stochasticsubgradientmethodconverges} is expensive to compute, and Goldstein stationarity~\cite{goldstein1977optimization,davis2022gradient,lin2022gradient} cannot readily accommodate the set constraint $X$.
+However, in nonsmooth optimization, despite significant effort, the existing approaches suffer from either computational intractability or limited accuracy.
+For instance, the gradient norm is no longer a reliable indicator of optimality, computing a Moreau-stationary certificate is expensive~\cite{moreau1965proximite,davis2018stochasticsubgradientmethodconverges}, and Goldstein stationarity~\cite{goldstein1977optimization,davis2022gradient,lin2022gradient} cannot readily accommodate the set constraint $X$.
 For PWS optimization, a more recent approach called the Normalized Wolfe Certificate ($\Wcer$)~\cite{zhang2025linearly} partially addresses these issues and has been used to design algorithms adaptive to an unknown QG modulus $\mu$.
 Nevertheless, this certificate remains relatively inaccurate, as the guaranteed optimality gap can be off by a factor of $O(L/\mu)$.
 This inaccuracy leads to suboptimal oracle complexity bounds for the resulting adaptive methods~\cite{zhang2025linearly}. \textit{This gap in the literature prompts us to ask whether it is possible to efficiently generate a termination certificate that is accurate to within a constant $O(1)$ factor. }

 In light of these observations, the core challenges of unknown PWS optimization can be distilled into a single, fundamental question:

 In this work, we answer this question in the affirmative by introducing \apex{}, a novel BL method that systematically addresses all three major gaps identified above.